RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-25-nodejs-under-water.markdown

 <center><script async class="speakerdeck-embed" data-id="25d9158026930132408f62c99fab29cb" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script></center>
 <!--more-->

+###Presentation Video
 The following video is a rough draft, useful if you want to know the dialog that goes along with the slides.
 The question & answer period may also be interesting.
 The official video is scheduled for release next week.

 <center><iframe width="640" height="360" src="//www.youtube.com/embed/rpvWg77EvrM?rel=0" frameborder="0" allowfullscreen></iframe></center>

 Our work with OpenROV will climax at [RubyCaribe](http://rubycaribe.com) in January 2015.
+If you're an intermediate or advanced Ruby developer, and if you're interested in other languages (like Node.js) then RubyCaribe might be fore you.